 Where To Find Hard To Get Stuff.

-1 or 2 pounds of organic brown rice flour will be enough for your first few crops.
-If you plan on doing things on a big scale you can get a larger amount.
-Obtain brown rice flour from a reliable source, most supermarket varieties are loaded with preservatives.
-Be sure the package says organic brown rice flour.
+1-2 pounds (16-32 oz) of organic brown rice flour will be enough for your first few crops with 1/2 pint canning jars.
+If you plan on doing things on a big scale, get a larger amount.
+Most supermarket varieties are loaded with preservatives.
+Be sure you get organic brown rice flour with no preservatives.

 Because it is organic with no preservatives, the brown rice will be open to insect and bacterial attack, especially if it is stored for any amount of time.
 Always store organic brown rice in a well sealed light proof plastic bag or container, and keep it in a dry cool area that is well sanitized.

-Second, in this guide the directions for mixing the substrate (that will go into the jars) are written assuming that 1/2 pint jars are used.
-You can use 1 pint tapered jars with no problem, but you will have to double the amount of material that would go into a 1/2 pint jar.
+Second, in this guide the directions for mixing the substrate that will go into the jars, are written assuming that 1/2 pint jars are employed.
+You can utilize 1 pint tapered jars, but you will have to double the amount of material compared to a 1/2 pint jar.

 Ultra sonic cool mist humidifiers are best suited to our purpose, but don't worry if you can not find a humidifier that is ultra sonic, you can use other humidifiers.

 The big problem to watch out for is heat.
-If you use a humidifier that is not ultra sonic, make sure it is a 'cool mist' type or has a cool mist setting (some humidifiers have a cool or warm mist option).
+If you use a humidifier that is not ultra sonic, make sure it is a cool mist type or one that has a cool mist setting.
+Some humidifiers have a cool or warm mist option).

 It is possible to adapt an inexpensive cool mist humidifier to the task, but medium and higher priced models that have a way to adjust the humidity level and the fan speed are best.
-The model pictured above has a spout at the top where humidity exits the humidifier.
-It might be easier to attach the hose to a spout, on a humidifier like this, than it would to another area of the humidifier.
+Depending on the model, it might be easier to attach the hose to a spout on some humidifiers, than it would be on others.

-Try to get one that is 4 quarts or larger, the larger the better.
+If you are going to employ a pressure cooker, try to get one that is 4 quarts or larger, the larger the better.
 You can get 3-6 jars (1/2 pint) inside a 4 quart pressure cooker, depending on the shape of the jars and the pressure cooker.
 Some jars are short and wide others are taller and thin.
-An eight quart will allow you to sterilize 8-12 jars (1/2 pint) at a time.
+An eight quart will allow you to sterilize 6-12 jars (1/2 pint) at a time.

 Make absolutely sure that you know how to use it, and that all seals, valves, and safety plugs are in working order.
 For most people this is the most difficult item to obtain.
 New pressure cookers start at about $40.00 each, high quality models cost more but will last longer.
 Look in the housewares section of a department store.

-Pressure canners will allow you to work with a larger volume of jars, some of them even have built in racks, so a maximum number of jars can be sterilized in one session.
+A pressure canner will allow you to work with a larger volume of jars, some of them even have built in racks, so a maximum number of jars can be sterilized in one session.
 But they are more expensive and can be difficult to find.
-Information is presented in this guide for steam sterilization so you can still get by without a pressure cooker or canner, if necessary.
+Information is presented in this guide for steam sterilization in a cooking pot, so you can still get by without a pressure cooker or canner if necessary.

 Aquariums, camping coolers, and large plastic storage containers are examples of suitable fruiting chambers.
 When growing in a low light area where you will have to supply additional light, use something with a clear top for a fruiting chamber.
 Light will not be able to penetrate a dark top.